RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Virtual MRR experiment

 \section{Virtual MRR experiment}

 This section illustrates how the different methods introduced in this article perform on a virtual MRR experiment.
 To this end, we first obtain synthetic capture ratios by simulating the forward problem with fixed parameters and averaging the resulting ratios of 100 simulations.
+This leads to very robust ratios that fully capture the observed dispersal.
+Consequently, all of the models, except for TC which uses uncorrected ratios, estimate values of $D$ that are reasonably close (of the order of 10\% or less) to the known diffusion coefficient, thereby providing a validation of each of these approaches.
+The RDA-PSO method, iterated 100 times in this case, is highly accurate and provides the best results.
+Appendix \ref{SP:ATCM_prop} compares the different methods in the case of {\em synthetic} MRR experiments.
+By synthetic, we mean experiments that use realistic trap placements and observed ratios (obtained without averaging the forward model 100 times), but for which the diffusion coefficient is still known.